MiikkaR7/marketplace/README.md

 Running locally
 1. Clone the repository to your machine
-2. Run `npm install` to install packages & dependencies
-3. `cd` into /backend and create an ENV file containing the following lines:
+2. `cd` into /backend, run `npm install` and create an ENV file containing the following lines:
 ```
 PORT=5030
 MYSQL_HOST=127.0.0.1